kobolabs/epub-spec/README.md

 ### Still have questions?

 Learn more about Kobo’s ePub support at [epubtest.org](http://epubtest.org/).
 It’s categorized into required and optional features.

+If you encounter any rendering issues you'd like to inform us of, email us at renderingissues@kobo.com.
+Please provide as much detail as possible, including app version, device, and screenshots if possible.

 Or email questions to pubops@kobo.com, including “ePub Spec” and the section title related to your query in the subject line.